What to Do While You Wait (An Advent Meditation)

 Our problem with waiting

 If my conversations with people are any indicator, this is a very common (modern, Western) approach to difficulties and suffering.
-The assumption behind this automatic reaction, I think, is a kind of prosperity theology, where God rewards good behavior with an easy life.
+The assumption behind this automatic reaction, I think, is a kind of unconscious prosperity theology, where God rewards good behavior with an easy, comfortable life.
 Don’t have an easy life?
 You must have strayed from the path somehow and need to get back on the straight and narrow.
 Then God will bless you with comfort and ease.

 Photo by Marco López on Unsplash